syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 The default [MapZoomPanBehavior.zoomLevel] value is 1 which will show the whole map in the viewport for [MapShapeLayer] and the possible bounds for the [MapShapeLayer] based on the [MapZoomPanBehavior.focalLatLng].
 You can also get the current zoom level after interaction using the [MapZoomPanBehavior.zoomLevel] property.

-To perform zooming, enable the `MapZoomPanBehavior.enablePinching` property.
-By default it will be `true`.
+To enable zooming, set the instance of `MapZoomPanBehavior` to `MapTileLayer.zoomPanBehavior`.
+By default, it will be `true`.

 {% tabs %}
 {% highlight Dart %}